onlyjazz/flask-docs/docs/apiflows.md

 #### Filter records by date and/or column value

-You can refine record selection by the API with the date_from, date_to filters and setting values for fields.
+You can refine record selection from the API with the date_from, date_to filters and setting values for fields.

 This is like the SQL WHERE clause - WHERE crf='Demographics' and eventDate between date_from AND date_to.